HOA-2/SlicerNeuroSegmentation/README.md

 # BwhNeuroImagingCollab
-Repository to manage collaboration with BWH Psychiatry Neuroimaging Lab
+Repository to manage collaboration with BWH Psychiatry Neuroimaging Lab.
+We will use Issues and Projects feature to track tasks and if necessary then store files in git repository.